How to Prepare for Workers’ Comp Audits in 4 Steps [+Checklist]

 Base workers’ comp premium | $1,946.00 |

-Once your audit is complete, review the auditor’s work to make sure his information matches your understanding of your business’s payroll and operations.
-Essential information to review includes:
+Once your audit is complete, review the auditor’s work to ensure their information matches your understanding of your business’s payroll and operations.
+Key information to review includes:

 - Payroll data: Check that your audited payroll matches the payroll from your accountant or accounting department.